furiousteam/BLOC-electron-wallet/README.md

 # BLOC Electron Wallet for Desktop

-[BLOC Electron GUI Wallet](https://github.com/furiousteam/BLOC-electron-wallet) - GUI Stands for Graphical User Interface.
+[BLOC Electron GUI Wallet](https://bloc.money/download) - GUI Stands for Graphical User Interface.
 It makes it easy for you to use BLOC with a friendly user interface.
-The BLOC Electron Wallet client allow you to create your wallet, store and send your [BLOC money](https://bloc.money), view your transactions and much more.
+The BLOC Electron Wallet client allow you to create your wallet, store and send your [BLOC](https://bloc.money), view your transactions, stay connected with the BLOC ecosystem and also CPU mine BLOC with a simple one click button.
 BLOC Electron GUI Wallet is available for Windows, macOS and linux desktop and laptop computers.

 Make sure to read the complete instructions about how to use the [BLOC Electron Wallet](https://wiki.bloc.money/wallets/bloc-gui-electron-wallet/)